Knowledge Base Sections ▾

 Control vs Freedom: What to Choose

-io.net gives you control: you rent specific GPUs, set up the environment, run arbitrary code.
+io.net provides control: you rent specific GPUs, configure the environment, and run arbitrary code.
 This is flexible but requires expertise.
-Gonka offers simplicity: OpenAI-compatible API, automatic routing, built-in verification.
-The cost of inference via Gonka is about $0.0009/1M tokens.
-For AI inference, Gonka is easier and cheaper.
-For tasks requiring full control over the environment (training custom models, specific software), io.net is more flexible.
+Gonka provides simplicity: OpenAI-compatible API, automatic routing, built-in verification.
+The cost of inference via Gonka is about $0.003/1M tokens.
+For AI inference, Gonka is more convenient and cheaper.
+For tasks requiring full environmental control (fine-tuning custom models, specific software), io.net is more flexible.

 io.net is a GPU marketplace without built-in consensus and verification.
 Gonka is a network with PoW 2.0, where AI inference is part of the protocol.
 For AI requests, Gonka is simpler, cheaper, and more secure.